dsasse07/jest-example/JestBlog.md

     Expected: 230
     Received: undefined
 ```
 This message indicates that our test is able to find the matching function, unlike before, but now instead of getting the expected value that was passed to the `matcher`, no value is being returned from our function.
-Lets implement the logic for our two functions as shown below:
+Let's implement the logic for our two functions as shown below:

 ```js